Afghan Americans: Evacuations of 2021

 Large numbers of Afghans, including those that worked with the United States, moved to the country following the Taliban take over of Kabul in August 2021.

+Of the more than 100,000 Afghan nationals who have moved to the United States since August 2021, it has accepted more than 1,600 unaccompanied children, the Department of Health and Human Services' Office of Refugee Resettlement records show.

+As many as 150,000 Afghans who assisted the United States remained in Afghanistan, including individuals who worked closely with US military forces.

 Discrimination of Refugees

 Afghans who went through resettlement difficulties may experience discrimination, worsening the trauma.
+Afghans still continue to flee from Afghanistan and still struggle to find refuge, most recently on July 15 Canada had closed its Special Immigration Measures Program.
+Afghans who were relying on this program may face death or persecution due to being stuck in Afghanistan, especially since this program targeted former employees of the Canadian Armed Forces, the Canadian Governments and their families.

 Culture

 As other immigrants in the United States, Afghan Americans have gradually adopted the American way of life.
 But many of those who were born in Afghanistan still highly value Afghan culture.
 For example, they often wear at home Afghan clothes, watch Afghan shows, listen to Afghan music, eat mostly Afghan food, and enthusiastically keep up with Afghan politics.
 They also value their oral tradition of story telling.
 The stories they sometimes tell are about Mullah Nasreddin, Afghan history, myths and religions.

 Afghan Americans celebrate August 19 as Afghan Independence Day, which relates to August 1919, the date when Afghanistan became fully independent after the signing of the Anglo-Afghan Treaty.
 Small festivals are held in cities that have Afghan communities, usually at the parks where black, red and green colored Afghan flags are spotted around cars.
 Eid and Nowruz remain popular festivals for Afghans.
 The 2021 American sitcom United States of Al featured American and Afghan culture.

 A The Washington Post article from October 2001 claims that the Afghan-American community, "concentrated in the towns of Fremont and Hayward, is in many ways a microcosm of the country that's nearly a dozen time zones away."
 Various members of the community commented that the Afghan community, following conflicts and divisions at home, are still divided in the United States, but that they all share love for their home country.